N0N4M3ND/GARCH/README.md

 # GARCH
-this is a garch installation script with a Binary Space Partitioning Window Manager
+this is a garch installation script with a gui and the Binary Space Partitioning Window Manager